Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/docs/MO-disks.md

 ### Step 3: Prepare the disk

-1. Pick up the disk of which you want to capture the content
+1. Grab the disk of which you want to capture the content
 2. Slide the switch on the disk bringing it in read-only state

 ### Step 4: Create a disk image